wangpeidong/TestLab/README.md

 # TestLab
-The project used to as a lab to test Java code
+The project is a lab to test Java code